 At the time of their introduction to the markets of France, they took to close confinement better than other breeds, like the Houdan.
 This quickly brought them to the forefront of the poultry market, and by 1886 or 1894 (depending on your source), they found their way across the English Channel.
 The Faverolles were quickly developed to exhibition standards in England.

-This delightful breed are rare chickens, despite their ability to lay about 200 eggs per year and the fact that roosters can grow to 8 pounds and hens can grow to 6 pounds.
+This delightful breed is considered a rare breed, despite their ability to lay about 200 eggs per year and the fact that roosters can grow to 8 pounds and hens to 6 pounds.

 5 Amazing Faverolles Chicken Facts